phetsims/phet-info/doc/typescript-conventions.md

 ### Leveraging Type Inference

+See Item 19 "Avoid Cluttering Your Code with Inferable Types" in Vanderkam, which recommends (page 87):
+* Avoid writing type annotations when TypeScript can infer the same type
+* Ideally your code has type annotations in function/method signatures but not on local variables in their bodies
+* Consider using explicit annotations for object literals and function return types even when they can be inferred.
+This will help prevent implementation errors from surfacing in user code.

 TypeScript has a powerful type inference system, and we recommend to leverage that type inference in the general case.
 For example: